is the statute of limitations for a medical malpractice lawsuit in Maryland?

 you try to file your medical malpractice lawsuit after the statute of limitations

-deadline has already passed.
+deadline has already passed (and no exception applies to alter or extend the filing deadline).
 In that situation, it’s a safe bet that the doctor

 or health care facility you’re trying to sue will file a legal motion asking the